Inside the famous Love Island villa near Majorca

-Love Island is set to return to screens on Monday 5 June for its 10th season, with Maya Jama hosting her first summer series.
+Love Island is back for its 10th season, with Maya Jama hosting her first summer series.

 The famous villa, in which couples will get to know each other in the hope of finding love, has had another glow-up in preparation for the new series.